echenley/pinkyPromise/README.md

 # pinkyPromise

-`pinkyPromise` is an ultra-bare-bones JavaScript implementation of promises intended to provide insight into the inner workings of JavaScript promises.
+`pinkyPromise` is an ultra-bare-bones promises library intended to provide insight into the inner workings of JavaScript promises.

 The original blog post: [pinkyPromise: JavaScript Promises in 45 Lines of Code](http://henleyedition.com/pinkypromise-javascript-promises-in-45-lines-of-code/).